FreeCAD/FreeCAD-documentation/wiki/Python_Development_Environment.md

     FreeCAD.Console.PrintMessage(numberOfMonths)
 ```

-Execution of the program on the console yields:
+Execution of the program on the console yields   *

 ```python